Iceland might be the most beautiful country I’ve visited so far and one of the few that has truly amazed me from start to finish.

 No roads lead there, so you can either hike for a week from the end of the road, near Krossnes, to get there (another week to get back) or take a two-hour boat ride from Ísafjörður to a few points in Hornstrandir, from where you can start the hike.

 I took the boat ride and did a day hike.
-You can choose to stay longer according to the boat schedule of the season.
+You can choose to stay longer depending on the boat schedule of the season.

-Not only are the sceneries gorgeous, but here’s also where you’ll find Iceland’s biggest arctic fox colony.
+Not only is the scenery gorgeous, but this is also where you’ll find Iceland’s biggest arctic fox colony.

-Even if it is the middle of summer, you must go with proper winter clothing and be prepared to get wet – you’ll be less than 10 km from the Arctic Circle, so the wind drafts are pretty cold!
+Even in the middle of summer, you need to wear proper winter clothing and be prepared to get wet – you’ll be less than 10 km from the Arctic Circle, so the winds are pretty cold!

-Since there’s nothing in the area, you must carry with you all your food and camping gear.
+Since there’s nothing in the area, you must carry all your food and camping gear with you.

 7. Vatnajökull National Park

-This national park covers approximately 14% of Iceland, making it Europe’s second-largest national park.
-In the park is Vatnajökull, Europe’s largest glacier outside the Arctic, generally measuring 400–600 meters in thickness (at the most 950 meters).
+This national park covers approximately 14% of Iceland, making it Europe’s second-largest national park, and it’s also a UNESCO World Heritage Site.
+It contains Vatnajökull, Europe’s largest glacier outside the Arctic, generally measuring 400–600 meters in thickness (at the most 950 meters).

-But the most interesting thing about this glacier is that under it, it conceals some active volcanoes, of which Bárðarbunga is the largest and Grímsvötn the most active – hence why Iceland is called the land of fire and ice.
+There are active volcanoes concealed below the glacier of which Bárðarbunga is the largest and Grímsvötn is the most active.
+Ever wondered why Iceland is called the land of fire and ice?
+Well, now you know!

 Inside Vatnajökull there’s an area formerly known as Skaftafell National Park.
 In it, you can hike short trails leading to Svartifoss waterfall and Skaftafellsjökull glacier.